Priyanka Gandhi to join 'Bharat Jodo Yatra' as it enters MP Wednesday | Politics

 - India

-Congress leader Priyanka Gandhi Vadra will join the Bharat Jodo Yatra on Wednesday when it enters Madhya Pradesh, senior party leader Jairam Ramesh said.
+Congress leader Priyanka Gandhi Vadra will join the Bharat Jodo Yatra led by her brother Rahul Gandhi on Wednesday when it enters Madhya Pradesh, a senior party leader said.

-This is the first time that Priyanka Gandhi, general secretary in-charge of Uttar Pradesh, will be joining the yatra.
+This is the first time that Priyanka Gandhi, the general secretary in-charge of Uttar Pradesh, will be participating in the yatra.

-In a tweet, Ramesh said Tuesday was a rest day for the Yatra which will resume on Wednesday when it will enter Madhya Pradesh near Burhanpur.
+MP Congress president Kamal Nath said the Yatra will enter the central Indian state from Burhanpur district on Wednesday morning.
+“Congress leader Priyanka Gandhi will arrive tomorrow evening to join the yatra,” Nath told reporters here.

-''Priyanka Gandhi will join the Yatra there and participate for four days,'' the Congress general secretary in-charge communications said in his tweet in Hindi.
+Earlier in the day, Congress general secretary in-charge communications Jairam Ramesh tweeted in Hindi about Priyanka joining the foot march. ''Priyanka Gandhi will join the Yatra there and participate for four days''.
+Nath said the Madhya Pradesh leg of the yatra will be most successful.

-Former Congress leader Rahul Gandhi along with other party leaders and workers, began the cross-country Bharat Jodo Yatra from Kanyakumari in Tamil Nadu on September 7.
-It has traversed through the states of Tamil Nadu, Kerala, Karnataka, and Andhra Pradesh, Telangana and Maharashtra so far.
+The cross-country yatra began from Kanyakumari in Tamil Nadu on September 7.
+It has traversed through Tamil Nadu, Kerala, Karnataka, Andhra Pradesh, Telangana and Maharashtra so far.

+Nath said the yatra was taken out aiming to unite the society and people are enthused.

+''Gandhi embarked on the yatra to protect the country's constitution, democracy, culture, and the people. ''During the Madhya Pradesh leg of the yatra, every day will be a new day as every section of the society is associated with it.
+Each day of the yatra will be dedicated to special sections of the society, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)